-Located a bit outside the city center in District 6, Taj Mahal is one of, if not the best Indian restaurants in Budapest, specializing in north Indian fare.
-They serve food from pretty copper tureens, there are Indian art pieces on the walls, and, somewhat bizarrely, the Hungarian waitresses wear saris to fill the high-ceilinged room with Indian vibes.
+Located a bit outside the city center in District 6, Taj Mahal is one of, if not the best Indian restaurants in Budapest specializing in north Indian fare.
+They serve food from delicate copper tureens, there are Indian art pieces on the walls, and, somewhat bizarrely, the Hungarian waitresses wear saris in an effort to fill the high-ceilinged room with Indian vibes.